andrei-shershan/kinodev.Docs/README.md

 - Docker - for local development

 > [!NOTE]
-> Local and Live environment architectually the same, but they may use difference services / storages / containers for development and cost-saving reasons
+> Local and Live environment, in general, are the same, but they may use difference services / storages / containers for development and cost-saving reasons

 > [!NOTE]
 > I plan to simplify arcitecture by reducing amound of web-services (storage-service, email-service) and replace them with Azure Functions